 Fly in the morning

 Schedule your flight as early in the day as possible.
 The DOT says you’re more likely to get where you’re going.
 The later in the day you fly, the more chances there are for the airline to get off schedule.
-And if you have a late-night flight that’s cancelled, there may not be another one until the next morning.
+And if you have a late-evening flight that’s cancelled, there may not be another one until the next morning.

 Avoid connecting flights